Causal inference methods for combining randomized trials and observational studies: a review: When observational data have no treatment and outcome information

 \section{When observational data have no treatment and outcome information}

 We start by considering the case where only the covariates from the observational study are available or used.
-We consider the observational data as a random sample from the target population.

-\modif{For example}, the covariate information from a larger population-based disease registry (e.g., national cancer database) can be used \modif{to generalize findings of a trial} \citep{dong2020integrative}\modif{, as in} \cite{lesko2016generalizingHIV, tipton2016smallsample, li2021generalizing}. \cite{he2020generalizabilitypractice} review current practice, and reveal that generalization is gaining interest with an acceleration since 2015, but still with very few quantitative assessments in practice.
+We consider the observational data as a random sample from the target population. \modiff{Considering this set-up, the question tackled in this section is how to generalize or transport the trial findings toward a target population of interest}.
+Applied examples can be found in \cite{dong2020integrative, lesko2016generalizingHIV, tipton2016smallsample, li2021generalizing,yang2022rwdintegrative}.
+In particular \cite{he2020generalizabilitypractice} review current practice, \modiff{revealing that generalization's implementation is still at the stage of prototyping without real usage for clinical and public health decisions yet.}